A-Star100/pikachu-release-bot/README.md

 Well done!
 Your GitHub app has been created but is not running yet.
 You can close the process with `Ctrl+C` in your terminal.
 Note that a file called `.env` has been created.
 It contains all the necessary informations to run your app localy or remotely.

-## Run localy
+## Run locally

-If you want to run your GitHub App localy, you can use
+If you want to run your GitHub App locally, you can use
 ```
 npm start
 ```